-In the template design of AnQi CMS, we often encounter scenarios where we need to format long text content.Whether it is the main text of the article, product description, or user comments, the clear presentation of text directly affects the user experience.wordwrapandlinebreaks(or}linebreaksbrauto is two powerful tools for handling text line breaks and paragraph structures.
-They each have their own focus, but when used cleverly together, they can make your content display better structure and readability.
+In the template design of Anqi CMS, we often encounter scenarios where we need to format long text content.No matter whether it is the main text of an article, product description, or user comments, the clear presentation of text directly affects user experience.AnQi CMS provides a variety of text processing filters, includingwordwrapandlinebreaks(orlinebreaksbrThese are two powerful tools for handling text line breaks and paragraph structures.
+They each have their focus, but when used cleverly together, they can make your content show better structure and readability.

-UnderstandingwordwrapFilter: Graceful line break for long text
+UnderstandingwordwrapFilter: Elegant line break for long text

 {{ article.Content | wordwrap:70 }}

-Here are the70This is the maximum number of characters per line.
-It is worth noting that,wordwrapIs "based on word" for line break.This means that for continuous text without natural space separation like Chinese, it will not insert line breaks between characters but treat an entire paragraph of Chinese as a 'word'.
-This may be different from the expected result when processing pure Chinese content.It mainly solves the problem of poor page layout due to long words in Western languages.
+Here70It is the maximum number of characters per line.
+It is worth noting that,wordwrapThis is word-based wrapping.
+This means that for continuous text like Chinese, which does not have natural space separation, it does not insert line breaks between characters.
+Instead, it treats an entire paragraph as a 'word', which may be different from the expected result when processing pure Chinese content.It mainly solves the problem of poor page layout due to long words in Western languages.

-UnderstandinglinebreaksWithlinebreaksbrFilter: Build the HTML structure of the text
+UnderstandinglinebreakswithlinebreaksbrFilter: Build the HTML structure of the text

-linebreaksThis filter will convert a single newline character in text to HTML tags<br/>labels, and will convert two or more consecutive newline characters to HTML tags<p>and</p>Label pair.It can automatically wrap plain text content into paragraphs and handle forced line breaks within paragraphs, which is very suitable for converting user input text with natural paragraph divisions into structured HTML.For example, the user entered some text in the background, which includes multiple paragraphs, using
+linebreaksThis filter will convert a single newline character in text to HTML's<br/>tag, and will convert two or more consecutive newline characters to HTML's<p>and</p>A pair of tags.
+It can automatically wrap plain text content into paragraphs and handle forced line breaks within paragraphs, which is very suitable for converting user input text with natural paragraph divisions into structured HTML.For example, the user entered some text in the background, which contains multiple paragraphs, using

-linebreaksYou can handle it like this:{{ user.Comment | linebreaks | safe }}Please note that an additional feature is used here:
+linebreaksThis can be handled as follows:{{ user.Comment | linebreaks | safe }}Please note that an additional

-safethe filter.
-This is becauselinebreaksThe HTML tags will be generated, if the content comes from user input and we trust its safety, it needs to besafeTell the template engine not to escape these HTML tags so that the browser can render them correctly.linebreaksbrThis filter is simpler and more direct.
-It simply replaces all line breaks in the text with HTML's<br/>tags without generating<p>Label.
-When you do not need strict paragraph division, but just want to keep the independence of each line,linebreaksbrit will be a good choice.For example, a list of product features, each item on a new line, we just want them to be displayed with simple line breaks:
+safefilter was used.
+This is becauselinebreaksIt will generate HTML tags, if the content comes from user input and we trust its safety, we need to usesafeTell the template engine not to escape these HTML tags so that the browser can render them correctly.linebreaksbrThis filter is simpler and more direct.
+It simply replaces all line breaks in the text with HTML's<br/>tags without generating any<p>Label.
+When you do not need strict paragraph separation, but just want to retain the independence of each line,linebreaksbrit would be a good choice.For example, a product feature list, each item on a new line, we just want to display them in a simple new line:

 {{ product.Features | linebreaksbr | safe }}

-Collaborative use: balancing aesthetics and semantics
+Used collaboratively: balancing aesthetics and semantics

-Now, let's discuss how towordwrapWithlinebreaks(or}linebreaksbrCombine them cleverly.Imagine you have a very long article with some user-input paragraph divisions, and you also want to have a uniform visual width limit for all the text on the screen to improve readability.
+Now, let's discuss how towordwrapwithlinebreaks(orlinebreaksbrCombine cleverly.
+Imagine you have a long article with some user-input paragraph divisions, and you also want to have a uniform visual width limit for all text on the screen to improve readability.

-Let's see an example of combined use:
+Let's see an example of combining usage:

 {# 假设有一个名为 `long_article_content` 的变量,其中包含用户输入的段落和长句 #}